(for a downloadable pdf of our brochure and directions for use, click here)

 * OR a Water clarifier (available at your spa product retailer) can be used to speed up recovery time.

 * Be patient.
 The spa water will clear up and does not have to be drained if the water is cloudy; Spa Solution® just needs some time to do its job.

-Alternately, you can fill the spa with softened water which already has the mineral content removed by the softener, then bring up the calcium level to 120 to 150 ppm.
+Alternatively, you can fill the spa with softened water which already has the mineral content removed by the softener, then bring up the calcium level to 150 to 250 ppm.

-7. For filling your spa, use a Garden Hose Pre-Filter.
+7. For filling your spa, use the Spa Solution Carbon Block Pre-Filter on your hose.
 This makes initial chemical balancing easier & future issues are greatly reduced.
 It greatly increases (OFL) optimum filter life of your main filter(s) as well.

 8. Deep clean your filters every 1-2 months using our Filter Soak.
 Rinse filter(s) weekly or as needed.

 9. Ozonators are recommended and are compatible with Spa Solution®.